dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ```
 python Rename_Merge.py -i bin/Rename/Unmatched_Taxa.fasta -r bin/Rename/taxon_relabeling.txt -o bin/Rename/Output/
 ```
+> Above command will attempt to rename sequence records in `Unmatched_Taxa.fasta` following the file `taxon_relabeling.txt`, and the output is written to the specified directory.
 ```
 python Rename_Merge.py -i bin/Rename/Unmatched_Taxa.fasta -r bin/Rename/taxon_relabeling.txt -o bin/Rename/Output/ -m bin/Rename/Matched_Taxa.fasta
 ```
+> Above command will attempt to rename sequence records in `Unmatched_Taxa.fasta` following the file `taxon_relabeling.txt`, and merge these relabeled records with those in `Matched_Taxa.fasta`.
+The output is written to the specified directory.

 In the replacement names file, the first column should contain the name that needs to be replaced (the invalid name), and the second column should contain the replacement name.
 Currently, `Rename_Merge.py` only supports species (binomial) name relabeling, so altering subspecies labels is not possible.